 Because infinity pool technology is a bit more complicated than traditional in-ground pool components, maintenance is a little more involved.
 For instance, the water catchment basin will need to be cleaned periodically.
 The filtration system and water pump will also need regular attention.
 Also, be aware that water will evaporate faster than what’s common with a typical pool because it goes over the edge into a lower basin.

-If you’re ready for an infinity pool of your own, reach out to the professionals at San Diego Pools, the pool installer San Diego homeowners and businesses have trusted for more than four decades.
+If you’re ready for an infinity pool of your own, reach out to the professionals at San Diego Pools, one of the best San Diego pool companies homeowners and businesses have trusted for more than four decades.
 Our number one priority is giving our customers nothing less than the highest quality in innovative design and outstanding craftsmanship.
 Call us today at 888-707-7786 so we can begin the process of creating the pool of your dreams.